stereoabuse/Metal-Earth/README.md

 - Text data from [jblazzy/LOTR](https://github.com/jblazzy/LOTR)
 - [Metal Archives](https://www.metal-archives.com/) for their comprehensive database
 - All the metal bands keeping the spirit of Middle-earth alive 🤘

-## Contact

-If you have questions or want to contribute, feel free to:
-- Open an issue
-- Submit a pull request

 ---